Cedriik/CCTVBoardAutoframing/README.md

 ## Few bits of option before continuing (for those who isn't techy)
 - **Run this program for automatic setup** (`setup_and_run.sh`): Automatically installs and runs the program for you without needing to setup manually
-- **Run this program if you already set up beforehand** (`run.sh`): Automatically installs and runs the program for you without needing to setup manually
+- **Run this program if you already set up beforehand** (`run.sh`): Automatically runs the program for you without needing to setup manually
--
-- **Run this program if you only want to download without running** (`setup.sh`): Automatically installs and runs the program for you without needing to setup manually
+- **Run this program if you only want to download without running** (`setup.sh`): Automatically installs the program for you without needing to setup manually
 ## Features

 - **General Object Detection** (`test_yolo.py`): Detect and display all objects from COCO dataset